 Medicare’s Six Protected Classes Policy Ensures Patient Access to Medications While Simultaneously Driving High Rates of Generic Utilization

-Avalere Study: Part D Plans Aggressively Use Controls to Keep Costs Low
+Avalere Study Shows: Part D Plans Use Controls to Keep Costs Low

 Washington D.C. — The Partnership for Part D Access released a new analysis today (two-page summary) which finds Medicare’s existing protected classes policy is working as intended for Medicare beneficiaries with some of the most complex health conditions: cancer, HIV, transplant recipients, epilepsy, and mental illness among others.
 Specifically, the findings clearly demonstrate that Medicare drug plans are aggressively employing utilization management and other tools across the six protected classes — meaning patients are directed to use lower-costing medications whenever appropriate.

 “This new study provides overwhelming evidence that Medicare’s protected classes policy strikes an appropriate balance between allowing plans to utilize medication management techniques and preserving a safety net for patients who absolutely need a particular medication,” said Chuck Ingoglia, Senior Vice President, Public Policy and Practice Improvement at the National Council for Behavioral Health, who serves as Executive Director for the Partnership.
 “Even with these protections in place, patients must overcome layers of restrictive barriers that plans put in place to access needed medications.”

 Earlier this week, the Trump administration released a proposed rule including drug pricing policies intended to lower the price of prescription medications for patients and taxpayers.
 Among the provisions, the proposal asserts that Medicare drug plans need new flexibilities to add restrictions or otherwise limit patient access to prescription medications in the six protected classes.